|L. of C. A.9218|

 This was a version of the .5-inch Vickers gun used by the Royal Navy.
 It’s only uses were on ships as Anti-Aircraft weapons but possibly used as anti-submarine weapons as well.
 They were encountered as batteries usually with two or four guns in each.

-This weapon is the only version of the .5-inch Vickers that was used extensively.
-The .5inch Vickers fitted into Light Tanks was unsuccessful as the .5inch was obsolete as an ‘Anti-Armour’ weapon by the time war commenced.
+This weapon is the only version of the .5-inch Vickers that was used extensively throughout the Second World War.
+The .5-inch Mark V Vickers fitted into Light Tanks was unsuccessful as the .5-inch ammunition was obsolete as an ‘Anti-Armour’ weapon by the time war commenced.

 When mounted in fours, as the photo shows, the guns each had a 200 round drum of ammunition which was on a metal linked belt.
 This link was disintegrating and therefore disposable.